martinstiles/RAG-Streamlit-Chatbot/README.md

 api_key = <your_OpenAI_API_key>
 ```

 Then, you must prepare your data.
 Using Langchain, a locally stored vector database will be created from the data.
 See `src/create_vdb.py` for implementation.
-So in essence:
+In essence:
-1. Create a csv file where each row are text chunks, and contains the text in a column named "text".
+1. Create a csv file where each row is a text chunk, and the text chunk is in a column named "text".
 2. Name the file _<your_data>.csv_ and save it in the data folder.
 3. Set `KNOWLEDGE_BASE = "your_data"` in `create_vdb.py` and in `app.py`